gw-odw/odw-2019/Challenge/CHALLENGE.md

 4. What is the time of the merger?

-## Exercise 2 (2 points) -- Rookie
+## Challenge 2 (2 points) -- Rookie

 Signal in colored, Gaussian noise.

 * Use the data file "challenge2.gwf", with channel name "H1:CHALLENGE2"
 * The data contain a BBH signal with m1=m2=30 solar masses, spin = 0.

-1. What is the time of the merger?
+1. What is the approximative time of the merger?
 (Hint: a plot of the q-transform could help)

-2. Generate and a time-domain template waveform using approximate "SEOBNRv4_opt".
+2. Generate a time-domain template waveform using approximate "SEOBNRv4_opt".
    Plot this waveform.

 3. Calculate a PSD of the data, and plot this on a log-log scale.
    Use axes ranging from 20 Hz up to the Nyquist frequency.

 4. Use the template waveform and PSD to calculate the SNR time series.
 Plot the SNR time-series.

 5. What is the matched filter SNR of the signal?

-### Exercise 3 (4 points) -- Intermediate
+### Challenge 3 (4 points) -- Intermediate

 * Use the data file "challenge3.gwf" with channel "H1:CHALLENGE3"
 * These are real LIGO data from O2, though we've adjusted the time labels and